Car startup Beepi sold for parts after potential exits to Fair, and then DGDG, broke down

 And failure, unfortunately, is exactly where it all ended.

-When the market became tighter for late stage growth rounds in the autumn period (the value was literally halved from $12 billion in 2015 to $6 billion in 2016), Beepi stalled.
+When the market became tighter for late-stage growth rounds in the autumn period (the value was literally halved from $12 billion in 2015 to $6 billion in 2016), Beepi stalled.
 Employees were told there was a $90 million round of funding from a Chinese investor that fell through, but one of our sources says the term sheets were never there to begin with, and questions whether that round was ever really a possibility at all.

 Turning back to today, we may still see some form of Beepi emerge somewhere.

-From what we understand, “Fair.com came back into the picture” after the initial sale to Fair.com, and the DGDG, fell through, said a source.
+From what we understand, “Fair.com came back into the picture” after the initial sale to Fair.com, and DGDG, fell through, said a source.
 It was looking to buy code, pricing algorithms, the brand and to hire about 23 Beepi employees.

 Martin Pichinson, a co-president at Sherwood, would not provide any comment about how the sale has proceeded and who has acquired the assets.